 A high proportion of people aged 60 or older suffer from MDS.
 The number of patients totaled 9,000 in 2008, with 2,781 deaths from the disease according to Japan's Ministry of Health, Labour and Welfare (MHLW).
 SymBio estimates that there are currently about 11,000 MDS patients in Japan amid a larger elderly population.
 Even though the number of patients continues to rise, there is a high unmet medical need in Japan with no effective treatment available.

-Condition Patients Progress Notes Low-risk MDS 7,800 Clinical trials underway Domestic Phase I clinical trial in progress High-risk MDS 3,200 Clinical trials underway Domestic Phase I clinical trial in progress
+Rigosertib indications and number of patients

+Condition Patients

+Low-risk MDS 7,800

+High-risk MDS 3,200

 Drugs competing with rigosertib